 Tagging individual items reduce theft – increases accountability

 Construction asset management is normally concerned with large high-value equipment, while there is less focus on smaller hand tools and equipment.
-But these smaller items are unlikely to be insured, less likely to be recovered but still cost your business in both time and money.
+But these smaller items are unlikely to be insured, and less likely to be recovered but still cost your business both time and money.